 Few colors are able to transcend the traditional-modern divide so seamlessly, but this bright, bold green is a perfect example of an exterior paint color that is just as versatile as it is statement-making.

 This mix of age and materials really gives the space a sense of place.
 Rattan wicker chairs sit underneath copper lanterns.
-The overall effect is one of distinct style and collected elegance.
-An abundance of places to sit create small, plush vignettes sure to invite guests to stay and relax awhile.
-A bit of imagination will allow you to see your space in a new way, and then arrange accordingly.
+The overall effect is one of the distinct styles and collected elegance.
+An abundance of places to sit creates small, plush vignettes sure to invite guests to stay and relax awhile.
+A bit of imagination will allow you to see your space in a new way and then arrange it accordingly.
 The woven frames are made from durable resin to stand up to the corrosive salt air so that this family could decorate their space and not constantly worry about keeping it looking nice.

 A hanging lantern adds a brush of elegance.
 It’ couldn’t be a simpler space, but when you’re at the beach, what else do you need?

-and to make activities mosquito free, this porch and all outdoor entertaining areas are equipped with tiny spray heads mounted in the ceiling.
+and to make activities mosquito-free, this porch and all outdoor entertaining areas are equipped with tiny spray heads mounted in the ceiling.
 Rustic plants—ferns and potted plants with small blossoms—aren’t too vibrant.
-This foyer is decorated with coastal flair.
+This foyer is decorated with a coastal flair.
 We can almost feel the ocean breeze.
 No decorative wall covering or accents needed here.
 Freshly cut firewood is stacked high to add texture and contrast to the clean white stucco wall.
 Floral printed fabric adorns the seat cushions, adding to the visual texture and vividness of the scene.
-That can make it tough to lay out a patio, so set the brick in sand, rather than concrete, to give a relaxed and aged look.
+That can make it tough to layout a patio, so set the brick in the sand, rather than concrete, to give a relaxed and aged look.